Stockton & Modesto Art Galleries, Museums, Supplies & More

 Whether you need lessons for kids or are an adult who wants to grow his skills you have some options.
 Some of the best Stockton and Modesto art schools and classes near you can be found at:

-Millie’s Art Korner has ainting parties or classes for children, teens, and adults as well as a fun summer art camp.
-Regina Rose Studio provides art class for kids and adults.
+Millie’s Art Korner has painting parties or classes for children, teens, and adults as well as a fun summer art camp.

 Mowzilicia offers beginner’s traditional art lessons in your area.
-The Catalyst provides life drawing workshops, workshops for autistic youth, as well as hosts private events.

 For those interested in learning about the basics of drawing, painting, or sculpture the Modesto Art Academy is a great option and they offer after school classes and academic lectures of all kinds that are available in private and group formats.